 Allow us to introduce you to arbutin, the secret skin brightener you’ve maybe never even heard of.
 Vitamin C, kojic acid, and licorice are all great natural skin brighteners, but there are a couple reasons why arbutin kicks them to the curb.
-We spoke with dermatologists Michael Lin, MD, who has his own practices in LA, and Y. Claire Chang, MD, a board-certified cosmetic dermatologist at Union Square Laser Dermatology in NYC; and Ginger King, a cosmetic chemist and the president of Grace Kingdom Beauty; and asked them to give us the 411 on arbutin.
+We spoke with dermatologists Michael Lin, MD, who has his own practices in LA; Y. Claire Chang, MD, a board-certified cosmetic dermatologist at Union Square Laser Dermatology in NYC; and Ginger King, a cosmetic chemist and the president of Grace Kingdom Beauty; and asked them to give us the 411 on arbutin.
 Keep scrolling to find out why this ingredient might just change your skin.

 Type of Ingredient: Brightener

 Main benefits: Lightens dark spots, lessens appearance of acne scars, helps even out skin tone.

 Who Should Use It: Arbutin is generally safe for all skin types.

-When you can use it: Arbutin can be used twice a day.
+How often can you use it: Arbutin can be used twice a day.
 It is safe to apply on clean skin with other creams and serums.
 It can also be used in the summer since it does not make skin more sensitive to the sun.

 Works well with: Vitamin C, AHAs